I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "He won't get away.
 I'll keep him down," Shego vowed.

-Cali nodded to show that she trusted her human and eased off of her former master.
-As cars approached, Cali quickly changed into her cat form, having been told by her humans that her other form would attract a lot more attention, which was not something that she wanted.
+Cali nodded to show she trusted her human and eased off of her former master.
+As cars approached, Cali quickly changed into her cat form, having been told by her humans that her other form would attract a lot more attention, which was not something she wanted.
 She was all too aware that attention could be both good and bad, but mostly bad.
 And she was not willing to risk negative attention.

 Shego kept the frightened cat close as she could while Dementor was hauled away.
 She had to answer some questions from the police until Global Justice showed up to take custody of Dementor.
-Then Shego had to deal with them, which was no picnic, since they always assumed that she had something to do with things when something bad happened.
+Then Shego had to deal with them, which was no picnic, since they always assumed she had something to do with things when something bad happened.
 When television news cameras were thrown into the mix, Shego knew it was time for her to make herself scarce, whether she was supposed to or not.

 The pale woman disappeared back into the apartment and back to the couch.
 She yawned and stretched before flopping down on the sofa.
 Cali resumed her position on Shego's chest, yawning and stretching too.
 Her eyes slowly drifted shut as Shego gently scratched the scruff of her neck.
 She was asleep within seconds and Shego was right behind her, falling into a rather peaceful slumber.

 Shego awoke to the smell of food.
-Since there was no pressure on her chest, she correctly assumed that Cali was up already.
+Since there was no pressure on her chest, she correctly assumed Cali was up already.
 Indeed, the feline was awake and on the coffee table, eyeing the plastic bags that were on top of the furniture.

 "You're finally up, love?
 We were going to eat without you for a moment," Bonnie commented as she stepped into the living room.

 Shego scoffed.
-"We don't eat without Kim when she's three thousand miles away, so I highly doubt that you were going to eat without me and I'm three inches from the food," she remarked.
+"We don't eat without Kim when she's three thousand miles away, so I highly doubt you were going to eat without me and I'm three inches from the food," she remarked.

 "Yeah, but you're nowhere as lovable as my baby," Bonnie teased, smiling as she spoke.